Company Insights

 Cansortium

-AFCG acted as lead investor in a $71 million senior secured loan to Cansortium in Texas, pointing to the firm’s ability to deploy larger, syndicated-like financings.
-Source: NewCannabisVentures pipeline coverage (FY2021).
+AFCG served as the lead investor in a $71 million senior secured loan to Cansortium in Texas, per a NewCannabisVentures industry summary of AFCG’s larger investments.
+Source: NewCannabisVentures (FY2021).

 Organic Remedies